MySQL via SSH tunnel

-In this article, we walk you through directly connecting your MySQL database to MBI.
-These settings can also be used with Magento or any other eCommerce databases that use MySQL.
+This article walks you through directly connecting your MySQL database to MBI.
+These settings can also be used with Commerce or any other eCommerce databases that use MySQL.

 220.127.116.11, but it is also on the MySQL credentials page: